hafbau/blayk.server/README.md

-# A realtime API skeleton to build up off
+# Blayk Server - An acceptance testing API

 # This project is in development!